-The above studies reveal that CD44 can mediate mechanotransductive signaling and support matrix adhesion and two-dimensional motility without giving rise to mature, vinculin-positive focal adhesions.
-To test whether this mode of adhesion might also support the highly aggressive invasion of glioma cells through the narrow interstices in brain parenchyma, we employed a three-dimensional transwell invasion model.
+The above studies reveal that CD44 can mediate mechanotransductive signaling and support matrix adhesion and 2D motility without giving rise to mature, vinculin-positive focal adhesions.
+To test whether this mode of adhesion might also support the highly aggressive invasion of glioma cells through the narrow interstices in brain parenchyma, we used a 3D transwell invasion model.

-To confirm that adsorbed HA and fibronectin would still engage CD44 and integrins in a manner similar to that of the crosslinked HA hydrogels (as seen in Fig. 2), we first performed a series of adhesion control experiments with full-length fibronectin, which revealed similar ligand density-dependent spreading behavior as with RGD (Supplementary

-Figure S3).
-To confirm that CD44- and integrin-speicific adhesions are capable of inducing transwell invasion, we next performed receptor blocking experiments (Fig. 5A-B).
-First, control cells were pre-incubated with CD44-neutralizing antibody in suspension, then seeded on transwell membranes coated with HA and blocked with BSA.
-The resulting drop in cell invasion compared to cells not blocked with CD44-neutralizing antibody indicated that an appreciable component of the adhesion to adsorbed HA could be attributed to CD44 (Fig. 5A).
-Second, CD44 knockdown cells were pre-incubated with soluble RGD peptide, and the resulting abrogation of cell invasion on fibronectin-coated surfaces compared to unblocked cells indicated that the same receptors, presumably integrins, engage both RGD and fibronectin (Fig. 5B).
+To confirm that adsorbed HA and fibronectin would still engage CD44 and integrins in a manner similar to that of the cross-linked HA hydrogels (as seen in Fig. 2), we first performed a series of adhesion control experiments with full-length fibronectin, which revealed similar ligand density-dependent spreading behavior as with RGD (Supplementary Fig. S3).
+To confirm that CD44- and integrinspecific adhesions are capable of inducing transwell invasion, we next performed receptor-blocking experiments (Fig. 5A and B).
+First, control cells were preincubated with CD44neutralizing antibody in suspension, then seeded on transwell membranes coated with HA and blocked with BSA.
+The resulting drop in cell invasion compared with cells not blocked with CD44-neutralizing antibody indicated that an appreciable component of the adhesion to adsorbed HA could be attributed to CD44 (Fig. 5A).
+Second, CD44 knockdown cells were preincubated with soluble RGD peptide, and the resulting abrogation of cell invasion on fibronectin-coated surfaces compared with unblocked cells indicated that the same receptors, presumably integrins, engage both RGD and fibronectin (Fig. 5B).

-To test how CD44 and integrin ligation contribute to cell invasion when both cognate matrix elements were present, we then coated transwell membrane inserts containing 8 μm pores with HA, various concentrations of fibronectin, or both HA and fibronectin.
+To test how CD44 and integrin ligation contribute to cell invasion when both cognate matrix elements were present, we then coated transwell membrane inserts containing 8-μm pores with HA, various concentrations of fibronectin, or both HA and fibronectin.
 The transwell invasion model has previously been shown to be predictive of glioma cell invasion through tissue (42).
 Membranes coated only with HA were also blocked with BSA, and membranes coated only with BSA were used as a negative control to measure baseline invasion with minimal receptor-mediated adhesion.
 Interestingly, CD44-expressing control cells were most invasive across membranes coated with HA with BSA, but not fibronectin (Fig. 5C).
-This phenomenon is CD44-specific, because the invasive motility of CD44 knockdown cells across these same membranes was significantly lower and indistinguishable from results obtained with BSA-coated membranes.
-Moreover, inclusion of fibronectin on HA-coated membranes reduced invasive motility in a concentration-dependent fashion; adsorption from a solution of 9.3 μg/mL fibronectin with HA reduced invasion of control cells 2.2-fold relative to HA-coated membranes, whereas 3.7 μg/mL fibronectin with HA yielded intermediate levels of invasion.
-To compare the effect of soluble HA to adsorbed HA, we added soluble HA in the media of both the top and bottom chambers of the transwell membrane.
-This did not lead to a significant increase in cell invasion compared to the BSA control.
+This phenomenon is CD44specific, because the invasive motility of CD44 knockdown cells across these same membranes was significantly lower and indistinguishable from results obtained with BSA-coated membranes.
+Moreover, inclusion of fibronectin on HAcoated membranes reduced invasive motility in a concentration-dependent fashion; adsorption from a solution of 9.3 μg/mL fibronectin with HA reduced invasion of control cells 2.2-fold relative to HA-coated membranes, whereas 3.7 μg/mL fibronectin with HA yielded intermediate levels of www.aacrjournals.org